Booritth-Balaji/SZ-Quasar-CMB/To Do:.md

 # To discuss with geet and prof
 [ ] Is the error for the angle measurement I'm using okay?
+(Ang_err)
-(Ang_err) [ ] Ask if the value im using for f_H from the paper is fine [ ] Check if initial, lower and upper bounds are okay [ ]
+    check the resolution of the maps, probably 0.5 arcmins [ ] Ask if the value im using for f_H from the paper is fine [ ] Check if initial, lower and upper bounds are okay [ ]